SEO Tuning: Why It Works and How to Do It [+Case Studies]

 For starters, SEO tuning can help you with the following:

 Improved relevance.
-SEO tuning allows you to increase the relevance of a given page for the keywords and phrases that are most valuable to your organization.
+SEO tuning allows you to increase relevance for your most valuable search terms.
 For example, if you have a page that offers details on how to fix a clogged kitchen sink, you'll need to make absolute certain that Google and other search engines can correctly identify the topic of the page and prioritize your page when providing this information to searchers.

 Issue correction.
 The SEO tuning approach provides you a platform for correcting any minor issues you see in your content.
-Irrelevant content sections, technical performance issues, and even conflicting keyword targets can all be eliminated.
+Irrelevant content sections, technical SEO issues, broken links, and even conflicting keyword targets can all be eliminated.

 Cannibalization mitigation.
 Keyword cannibalization occurs when you have multiple pages competing for the same strategic keywords.
 This happens often with large organizations and sprawling websites with hundreds of pages.
 While it is somewhat valuable to have multiple pages with your most important keywords at the domain level, it's also important to avoid having pages directly compete with each other.
 SEO tuning helps you clarify your individual page goals and remove redundant competition from the equation.